DATA SECURITY, PROTECTION, RECOVERY policies

 Employees must only access patients records that a Trust’s Data Controllers indicate need processing, the Trust making access to these records on a temporary basis for the duration of the processing.

-Any breach observed by the Data Controller or the Company is raised immediately to the DPO, who will investigate and take appriate action.
+Any breach observed by the Data Controller or the Company is raised immediately to the DPO, who will investigate and take appropriate action.

 Information security